-During the Italian Renaissance, the history of ancient Rome proudly remained in the forefront of popular culture.
+During the Italian Renaissance, the history of ancient Rome proudly remained at the forefront of popular culture.
 Its presence was increasingly regarded as an intellectual heritage to be mined for contemporary use.

 The Italian Renaissance: Learning from Ancient Buildings

-The glory of the ancient past was a model to be emulated and a golden age to be recovered so that its wisdom could be applied to the circumstances of Italy in the second half of the 14th century.
+The glory of the ancient past was a model for emulation and a golden age to be recovered so that its wisdom could be applied to the circumstances of Italy in the second half of the 14th century.

 The discovery of particular texts had enormous implications.
-For example, with the discovery of the works of Vitruvius, there was an explosion of interest in ancient building.
-Vitruvius wrote an extremely important volume, De architectura libri decem (Ten books on architecture).
-Vitruvius, an architect at the time of Augustus—in fact, one of Augustus’s official architects—talked about ancient buildings in a very significant way—not only in a practical way, but also in an abstract way, about the role that buildings play in our lives.
+When the works of Vitruvius were rediscovered, there was an explosion of interest in ancient buildings.
+Vitruvius wrote an extremely important volume, De architectura libri decem (Ten Books on Architecture).
+Vitruvius, an architect at the time of Augustus—actually one of Augustus’s official architects—talked about ancient buildings in a significant way: Not only practically but also abstractly, about the role that buildings play in our lives.

 The implications of Vitruvius became huge.
-In part, we can see them in the most simplistic ways.
-The Vitruvian orders, the three orders of architecture—Doric, Corinthian, and Ionic—began to appear.
-And they began to appear as they appear on, for example, the facade of the Colosseum.
-But other things began to develop.
+His influence can see in the most simplistic ways: The three Vitruvian orders of architecture—Doric, Corinthian, and Ionic—began to appear, much like they do, for example, the facade of the Colosseum.
+But other aspects began to develop.

-In particular, we can see in the career of Leon Battista Alberti, who was born in 1404 and died in 1472, how these ideas could be distilled into a set of principles that could apply to the conditions of the Italian world.
+In particular, we can see in the career of Leon Battista Alberti (1404-1472) how these ideas could be distilled into a set of principles that could apply to the conditions of the Italian world.

 Learn more: Stone Masonry Perfected—the Greek Temple